Unfitted finite element modelling of surface-bulk viscous flows in animal cells: Numerical experiments

 We carry out two convergence tests to validate our code implementation.
 In the first experiment, we consider a steady-state 2D axisymmetric problem in a \emph{fixed geometry with known analytical solution}.
 To this end, we transform the fluid sphere problem with two bulk phases of~\cite[Section 4-21]{happel2012low} into a surface-bulk viscous flow problem.
 This leads to a coupled surface-bulk Stokes problem where (for this experiment only) the surface is material and, as a result, obeys the surface incompressibility condition.
 Using the method of manufactured solutions, we set the data of the problem such that the general solution for the surface and bulk phases, given by the stream functions in polar coordinates, reads

 with

-The bulk phase is discretised with Ag\ac{fem}, using the inf-sup stable pair $\mathcal{Q}_2 \times \mathcal{P}_1$, as described in Section~\ref{subsec:space}.
+The numerical approximation adopts \ac{fe} pairs with proven inf-sup stability: The bulk phase is discretised with Ag\ac{fem}, using the inf-sup stable pair $\mathcal{Q}_2 \times \mathcal{P}_1$~\cite{Badia2018Mixed}, as described in Section~\ref{subsec:space}.
 In contrast, the surface phase is discretised with a consistent trace \ac{fe} formulation for the surface Stokes problem~\cite{jankuhn2021error} using the inf-sup stable pair $\mathcal{Q}_2 \times \mathcal{Q}_1$.
 Futher details of the implementation can be found in the \href{https://github.com/ericneiva/SurfaceBulkViscousFlows/blob/main/examples/Verification/VerificationInFixedSphere.jl}{code demonstrator} of this example.
 As shown in Figure~\ref{fig:verification-d} optimal convergence rates of the iterative scheme are observed under uniform mesh refinements.

 The second experiment deals with a dynamic surface modelled by the 2D axisymmetric version of Equations~\eqref{eq:full-non-dimensional-1}-\eqref{eq:full-non-dimensional-9} (see Appendix~\ref{app:axisymmetric} for the discrete formulation).
 We consider a bounding-box $\mathcal{B} = [-1.2,1.2] \times [0.0,1.2]$ embedding a sphere of radius $R=1$ centred at the origin.
 The values of the three nondimensional parameters are $\mbox{\textit{Pe}} = 30.0$, $L_\eta = 10^4$ and $\tau_D k_{\rm off} = 10.0$.